DrakeRyzer/DrakeSW5E/Mandalorian Codex/Mandalorian Equipment/Mandalorian Weapons/Index.md

 *Capable of firing yellow or blue bolts of plasma, the WESTAR-35 was the favored weapon of numerous Mandalorians.*

-You gain a +1 bonus to attack and damage rolls with this enhanced weapon, and when you hit a creature with a ranged weapon attack using this weapon, it deals an extra 1d6 energy damage.
+You gain a +1 bonus to attack and damage rolls with this Enhanced weapon, and when you hit a creature with a ranged weapon attack using this weapon, it deals an extra 1d6 energy damage.

 ### Supercommando Vambrace
 *Weapon [(wrist launcher)](https://sw5e.com/loot/weapons/?search=Wrist%20launcher), <font style="color:fuchsia">advanced</font>, [Mandalorian Vestments](https://drakeryzer.github.io/DrakeSW5E/Mandalorian%20Codex/Mandalorian%20Equipment/Index.html#mandalorian-vestments)*